 Shintani, R.; Nozaki, K. Organometallics 2013, 32, 2459–2462.
 10.1021/om400175h

-Metal-ligand cooperation can enable unique reactivity and selectivity which are not possible only by a metal center.
-Nozaki group have investigated the catalytic activity of transition-metal complexes bearing redox active ligands for various bond-cleavage and bond-forming reactions.
-Recently, we developed the first direct and acceptorless dehydrogenation of carbon—carbon single bonds adjacent to various polar functional groups[1,2] and hydrogenolysis of C—O bonds.
-These transformation can be applied to synthetic organic chemistry, pharmaceutical chemistry and refinery of biomaterials.
+In contrast to classical oxidative addition/reductive elimination directly at a metal center, metal–ligand cooperation, where a metal and a ligand are involved in cleavage/formation of one bond at once, has been attracting attention.
+The cooperativity has enabled unique reactivity and selectivity which cannot be achieved only by a metal center.
+Our group has investigated the catalytic activity of transition-metal complexes bearing redox active ligands for various bond-cleavage and bond-forming reactions.
+Recently, we developed the first direct and acceptorless dehydrogenation of saturated hydrocarbons,[1,2] hydrogenolysis of C–O bonds, and dehydrogenation of amine–borane by employing cyclopentadienyl iridium/rhodium hydride complexes.
+These transformations can be applied to synthetic organic chemistry, pharmaceutical chemistry and refinery of biomaterials.
+Indeed, we demonstrated the catalytic cleavage of C–O and C–C bonds in a lignin-model compound by cyclopentadienone metal complexes.

 Kusumoto, S.; Akiyama, M.; Nozaki, K. J. Am.
 Chem.
 Soc.
 2013, 135, 18726–18729.
 10.1021/ja409672w